mesolimbo/quasicrystal/README.md

 # Quasicrystal Screensaver

-This repository contains a Python utility that generates a slowly unfolding, Hamiltonian-style maze on top of an Ammann–Beenker tiling patch sized for the 540×960 M5 PaperS3 e-paper panel.
+This repository contains a draft Python utility that will ultimately generates a slowly unfolding, Hamiltonian-style maze on top of an Ammann–Beenker tiling patch sized for the 540×960 M5 PaperS3 e-paper panel.